 Introducing the Champions to the site helped maximise early engagement, and these sessions were followed by by roadshows at each KP site delivered by V&B Champions.
 Plus, the KP4ME project team was on hand to ensure all colleagues could log on to the platform and answered any questions people had.

-Since rolling out to the rest of the workforce after its initial launch, the platform has 97% registration and engagement from 99% of those registered, which shows how the platform’s features and functions are exactly what the KP colleagues need.
+Since rolling out to the rest of the workforce after its initial launch, the platform has 98% registration and 88% of employees logged in per month, which shows how the platform’s features and functions are exactly what the KP colleagues need.
 Feedback on the platform from employees has so far been positive, with employees remarking that it is “easy to use” and “really professional, but with a KP twist.”

 Over the Christmas period, the team at KP Snacks sent out 12 all-company emails using a ’12 Days of Christmas’ theme, each one highlighting a different facet of KP4ME or promoting a new benefit or recognition tool.
 A mix of employees from every KP site got involved in filming the Christmas videos, helping to encourage and demonstrate enthusiasm about the platform

 Within two weeks of launch, spend on the site exceeded the £7,000 mark, with a total employee saving of nearly £500, with those numbers climbing rapidly.
 Six months in, the KP Snacks platform has facilitated more than £716k spent on the platform and more than 2,500 Call Out Cards sent among employees.